Souls Extolled – Sweet Glow

 Similar artists: Led Zeppelin, Ozzy Osbourne, Nirvana, Alice In Chains, Rancid, Operation Ivy, Modest Mouse

-Souls Extolled empty their pockets and pour all of their influences on the table on Sweet Glow.
+Souls Extolled empty their pockets and pour all of their influences onto the table on Sweet Glow.

 Rock genre partisans are getting fewer and fewer.
 The ones that still remain to fight their unique fight have found their proverbial hill on some internet forum.